usatales.com

 2. Final Words

-So, whether you live in Columbus or are just visiting, make sure to visit the famed Columbus Zoo.
+So, whether you live in Columbus or are just visiting, visit the famed Columbus Zoo.
 You will get an experience you won’t soon forget.

 Bhattacharjeearijit10